 Application of normative microeconomic theory to analysis of government expenditures.
 Rationale for government economic activity, collective choice, public goods, and externalities, income redistribution, public sector pricing, and specific expenditure programs.
-Prerequisite: 2.0 in ECON 300.
+Prerequisite: minimum grade of 2.0 in ECON 300.

 The economics of government spending programs, including the reasons for government spending programs, the forms of government spending programs, and the effects of government spending programs on the economy.

 Learn the significant facts about the spending programs of governments in the United States including spending on national defense, highways, environmental regulation, welfare, social security, health, and education.